If You Stare At Norman Reedus’ Crotch In ‘Death Stranding’, He’ll Punch You

 One of the stranger things to come out of the Tokyo Game Show is a feature in Death Stranding: if you stare at Norman Reedus' crotch, the actor will grab the in-game camera and punch it.
 And, considering this is a game where if you pee in the wild a mushroom will grow, which other players can then pee on, that's still a rather odd touch.

-Last week, Kojima Productions' founder Hideo Kojima showed off a massive chunk of Death Stranding gameplay, revealing the game was about you hiking between human settlements, delivering supplies and keeping out of people in hazmat suits and disturbing demonic creatures.
+Last week, Kojima Productions' founder Hideo Kojima showed off a massive chunk of a massive chunk of Death Stranding gameplaygameplay, revealing the game was about you hiking between human settlements, delivering supplies and keeping out of people in hazmat suits and disturbing demonic creatures.
 You can't do much crotch staring in that portion of the game - that's when it's a much more traditional third-person open world game.
 It's in the down-time segments that you can attempt to stare at Reedus' junk.

 Whenever you reach a human settlement, Reedus drops off the supplies you've carried and then goes for a well-earned relax.
 There the game switches to a self-care sim, with you having Reedus shower off the outer world stank, go to the loo, and get in some clean clothes.
 And, if you choose to, you can point the camera at the big man's crotch.